FIshikawa/fsrtools/README.md

 ## Requirements
 This package requires python3.x (x > 5) and some packages.
-See requirements.txt and github actions.
+See setup.cfg and github actions.

 ## Installation
 It is recommended to use virtualenv and install this package in the environment.